 Library, Reference and Technical Support

 - Many Library resources are available online.
 Visit the Library website to learn more.

 - Need technical support?
 You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
-Use the form on the Computer Lab's webpage to request help via live chat – available Monday-Thursday, 8 a.m.-7 p.m. – or to request a response by email.
+Use the form on the Computer Lab's webpage to request help and get an email response in one business day.
+This service is not available from Sept.
+4-11.

 LEAD Student Guide to Online Learning